SWC Walk 78 : Cowden to Hever

 To go through Chiddingstone take the right fork (as indicated by a sign on a tree to your right), leaving the EVW.
 In 200m go over a stile in the hedge on your right and immediately turn left onto a broad path (not the one heading E across the field).

 You will now be following the route of Book 1 Walk 19 (in reverse) through Chiddingstone to Hever.

 Follow the path as it goes uphill and curves gently to the right.
 On the far side of the field continue on a path between hedges.
 This leads down to a street, where you turn left towards Chiddingstone.
 30m along this street, you could make a short detour to see the Chiding Stone8.

 Turn left onto a signposted path to the Chiding Stone, where there is an information panel.
 On the way back, a gate in the wooden fence on your left lets you cut through the village's Community Garden and pass between the Village Hall and Primary School to return to the street.

 Continue W along Chiddingstone's village street9.
-Opposite St Mary's church10, Burghesh Court tearoom is behind the Chiddingstone Stores.
-Just before the road turns sharply to the right, the Castle Inn is on your left.
+Opposite St Mary's church10 the Tulip Tree tearoom is up a short driveway behind the Chiddingstone Stores, while the (possibly closed) Castle Inn is on the left where the road turns sharply to the right.

 Either skirt around Chiddingstone Castle on the road, or cut through its grounds if they are open.
 On the other side head south on the lane to Hill Hoath.